 - IF YOU ARE SEEKING ONLY external loans such as the Federal Direct Unsubsidized Stafford, Federal Direct Graduate PLUS (GradPLUS), private/alternative loans, and Federal Work Study, complete the FAFSA student sections only.
 No parental information is required.
-If you are married, your spouse's financial information is required. - IF YOU ARE SEEKING CDM GRANT/SCHOLARSHIP AND LOAN ASSISTANCE (a.k.a. "institutional funds"), you must complete the FAFSA (providing parental financial information as well as your own and your spouse's), and the student/spouse and parent sections of the CSS Profile application. - Parent information is required unless you will be 35 years old by the start of the academic year. - IF YOUR PARENTS ARE DIVORCED OR SEPARATED, information is required from both of your parents and their current spouse(s). - IF YOU ARE MARRIED or INTEND TO MARRY DURING THE ACADEMIC YEAR, your spouse's (or prospective spouse's) financial information is required.
+If you are married, your spouse's financial information is required. - IF YOU ARE SEEKING CDM GRANT/SCHOLARSHIP AND LOAN ASSISTANCE (a.k.a. "need based funds"), you must complete both the FAFSA as described above and the student/spouse and parent sections of the CSS Profile application. - Parent information is required unless you will be 35 years old by the start of the academic year. - o IF YOUR PARENTS ARE DIVORCED OR SEPARATED, information is required from both of your parents and their current spouse(s). - o IF YOU ARE MARRIED or INTEND TO MARRY DURING THE ACADEMIC YEAR, your spouse's (or prospective spouse's) financial information is required.

-We will assume that if you do not complete a CSS Profile application, you wish consideration only for external loans such as Federal Direct Unsubsidized Stafford, Federal Direct Graduate PLUS, private loans or Federal Work-Study.
+We will assume that if you do NOT complete a CSS Profile application, you wish consideration ONLY for external loans such as Federal Direct Unsubsidized Stafford, Federal Direct Graduate PLUS, private loans or Federal Work-Study.